 Inmate handbook states "There is no such thing as legal consensual sex in prison.
-The Department of Corrections policy and the law prohibit sexual behavior between inmates".
+Department of Corrections policy and statute prohibit sexual behavior between inmates".
 Disciplinary policy stipulates that inmate-on-inmate sexual activity (not forced) will result in a disciplinary report be written for violation of 9-7 Sex acts or 9-18 unauthorized physical contact involving inmates.
 This report results in a disciplinary hearing being held on the inmate within the facility.
-Inmates perpetrators are disciplined and/or reviewed for close management if the OIG determines a sexual abuse case is substantiated.
+Staff-on inmate sexual activity will be subject to disciplinary action and/or criminal prosecution.
 For the purpose of disciplinary action, a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.
-There was one disciplinary report written for inmate on inmate abuse.